Francescook/projects-2023-emil-freddy/inauguralproject/README.md

 # Inaugural project

+This is the first assignment for "IntroProg", which is the the inaugrual project.
-The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).
+The results for the project can be seen by running the notebook-file (inauguralproject.ipynb).

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+The project is made by Emil Rasmussen and Frederik Skov.